 Having your own vegetable garden means you will have access to fresh vegetables and consuming fresh produce is the best way of staying healthy.
 Freshly picked garden vegetable has a higher content of vitamins and minerals.
 They don’t contain any harmful chemicals, and you are aware of what you are putting in your body.
 Additionally, you can make gardening a family activity by involving your kids in the vegetable picking process.

 One of the benefits of having your own vegetable garden is the amount of money and trips you’d be able to save on groceries.
 Your food bill by the end of the month will decrease.
-Also, you will have access to organic food for a fraction of a cost compared to the supermarkets.
+Also, you will have access to organic food for a fraction of the cost compared to the supermarkets.

 Gardening is a physical activity that means you will be getting up and moving, digging, planting, pulling the weeds, and so on.
 It is said you can burn up to 400 calories by gardening.
 It also keeps your mind in tip-top shape because it is an excellent mental activity.